 How to Use GeoTarget Shortcodes

-After enabling the GeoTarget system by installing the plugin and contacting Support, you will be able to use the GeoTarget shortcodes in your website’s Pages, Posts, and Widgets.
+After enabling the GeoTarget system (1.
+Install the plugin and 2.
+Contact Support), you will be able to use the GeoTarget shortcodes in your website’s Pages, Posts, and Widgets.
 GeoTarget Shortcodes are ideal to use when customizing different content to be displayed to your users around the globe.
 If you wish to perform PHP functions by using GeoTarget, such as redirects, popups, or custom banner messages, skip down to the GeoTarget PHP Environment variables section.

-Use the following GeoTarget location shortcodes to print the location of your users:
+Use the following GeoTarget location shortcodes to print the location of a user:

-*In USA region will return state, in Canada (CA) region will return province, otherwise will return region number, which is not unique between countries.
+NOTE: We don’t advise using region outside of the USA or Canada.
+In the USA, “region” will return state, in Canada “region” will return province.
+Otherwise “region” will simply return region number, which is not unique between countries.

 To print out these variables, use the shortcodes in your Post, Page, or Widget as follows: